josevnz/tutorials/docs/Textualize/TUTORIAL.md

 ```

 You will notice the following:

 1) The `LogScreen` class extends `ModalScreen` which handles screens in modal mode.
 2) The screen also has a `compose` method where we add widgets to show the contents of the Unix commands.
 3) We have a new method called `mount`.
 Once you 'compose' the widgets then you can run code to retrieve data and customize their appearance even further
-4) To run the commands we use asyncio, so we give the TUI main worker thread a chance to update the contents as soon results for each command are known.
+4) To run the commands we use [asyncio](https://docs.python.org/3/library/asyncio.html), so we give the TUI main worker thread a chance to update the contents as soon results for each command are known.
-5) On the 'workers' topic, please note the `@work(exclusive=False)` annotation on the `run_process` method used to run the commands and capture the STDOUT + STDERR output.
+5) On the '_workers_' topic, please note the `@work(exclusive=False)` annotation on the `run_process` method used to run the commands and capture the STDOUT + STDERR output.
 Using [workers](https://textual.textualize.io/guide/workers/) to manage concurrency is not complicated, but they do have a dedicated section on the manual.
 This extra complexity arises because we are running external commands that may or may not take a long time to complete.
 6) On `run_process` we update the `event_log` by calling write with the contents of the command output.
-7) Finally, the `on_button_pressed` takes us back to the previous screen (pop the screen).
+7) Finally, the `on_button_pressed` takes us back to the previous screen (pop the screen from the stack).

 This little app showed you how to write a simple front end to run non-python code, in less than 200 lines of code.